saurabh2887/weather_app/README.md

    Carthage is used as dependency manager by default.

-To Search Location, after searching press enter or search button
+To Search Location, after enter search string, press enter or search button

 ## Author